 Drummer Craig Meyer also stopped by to say hi.
 He’s very cool also.

 Basically my job throughout the evening was to help organize all the merchandise.
 But during the down time, I got a chance to check out Madi Diaz for the first time also and she did a cover of the Bee Gees’ “Emotion” and it was fantastic!
-And during the other down town, I got to watch Rachel and Craig perform their songs too!
+And during the other down time, I got to watch Rachel and Craig perform their songs too!
 (One of the songs they did is in the video above.)

 Rachel performed her top hits along with some new songs that she had been working on.
-And she even covered Marvin Gaye’s “Let’s Get it On“.
+And she even covered Marvin Gaye’s “Let’s Get it On.”
 How gangster is that?

 Overall, the show was just so fun.
 And what was even cooler was that she took time to meet and greet with fans after the show, taking pictures and signing CDs.